Martin Finn (hurler)

-Martin Finn (born 1979) is an Irish hurler who currently plays as a full-forward at senior level for the London county team.
+Martin Finn (born 1979) is an Irish hurler who has played as a full-forward at senior level for the London county team.

 Finn began his inter-county career as a member of the Cork under-21 hurling team.
-After emigrating from Ireland he subsequently linked up with the New York and London senior hurling teams.
+After emigrating from Ireland, he linked up with the New York and London senior hurling teams.
 As an inter-county hurler, he has won one Christy Ring Cup winners' medal and one Nicky Rackard Cup winners' medal.
-Finn has ended up as an Ulster runner-up on one occasion.
+Finn has been an Ulster SHC runner-up on one occasion.

 At the club level, Finn is a two-time county senior championship medalist with St Gabriel's.
 He previously won a county junior championship medal with Dromina.